strangerstudios/paid-memberships-pro/readme.txt

 == Frequently Asked Questions ==

+= Should I use WordPress or a hosted SaaS platform for memberships? = Both WordPress and SaaS (Software as a Service) platforms, like Kajabi or Podia, have their strengths, but they represent two very different approaches.
+Read our guide to determine which is best for you: [WordPress vs SaaS For Membership Sites: Real Costs, Pros & Cons, and Who Actually Wins](https://www.paidmembershipspro.com/wordpress-vs-saas/).

+= What is the best WordPress membership plugin? =
+We published a guide on the [4 best WordPress membership plugins](https://www.paidmembershipspro.com/best-wordpress-membership-plugins-compared/).
+You can read this guide to help you decide if Paid Memberships Pro is the right solution for you.

 = Do I need to know any coding to use this plugin? = No, Paid Memberships Pro does not require any coding knowledge.
 The plugin is designed to meet all levels of WordPress experience.
 At the same time, our plugin is very developer-friendly and extendible.